Self-made millionaires are a rare & special breed!

 Learn from success.
 It’s easy to sit back and rest on our accomplishments.

 Examine your successes.
 Ask yourself what did right.
-And how can you leverage that success to achieve another goal?
-One success gives us momentum and can lead to a breakthrough on another goal.
+And how you can leverage success with money to achieve another goal?
+One success gives us momentum and can lead to a breakthrough in another area.

 Self-made millionaires are life-long learners.
 They go to seminars and conferences.
 They read; and reflect, and they adapt.